What Is A Donation Form?

 For donors, ease of use matters—and it’s up to your nonprofit or charity to provide this.

-In this post, we’ve outlined all the essential elements of an online donation form, as well as some key tips for customizing your own donation form.
-Regardless of how you power your donation form and page (through CauseVox or some other medium), don’t forget to cover the following bases:
+In this post, we’ve outlined all the essential elements of an online donation form, as well as some key tips for creating your own donation form.
+Regardless of how you power your donation form and page (through CauseVox or some other medium), here are a few important things to keep in mind.

 Donation forms should be simple and straightforward.
 Everything on your donation form must have a purpose in completing the financial transaction and capturing any pertinent donor data.